statisticalbiotechnology/quandenser-pipeline/log/logbook.md

 ### 14:10
 It seems to no have crashed yet, so that is good.
 Hopefully I will get some results.
 I will try to run the exact same pipeline locally too.

+### 14:40
+Note to self: 1 node at rackham has 20 cores and 128 Gb RAM --> each core gets 6.8 Gb RAM.
+I'm running 8 nodes, meaning the total amount of RAM is 54.4 Gb, which is more than enough for the increased RAM usage.

+If you need more, you can use "fat" nodes with 256 Gb of RAM (13.6 Gb/core) and 1TB RAM nodes.

+However, for larger mzML files, the RAM problem could be very problematic.
+Perhaps I could do a performance analysis where I run quandenser with mzML of difference size (resized used MSconvert) by changing the scan time, thus being able to create a RAM usage graph.